Wilhelm2/MobileNetworks/README.md

 <a id="HappenedBefore">[1]</a> Time, Clocks, and the Ordering of Events in a Distributed System.
 Lamport, Leslie.
 Communications of the ACM 1978.

-<a id="PC1">[2]</a> Probabilistic Causal Message Ordering.
-Mostéfaoui, Achour and Weiss, Stéphane.
-PaCT 2017.
+<a id="PC1">[2]</a> Breaking the Scalability Barrier of Causal Broadcast for Large and Dynamic Systems.
+Brice Nédelec, Pascal Molli, Achour Mostéfaoui.
+SRDS 2018.

-<a id="PC2">[3]</a> Probabilistic Causal Message Ordering.
-Mostéfaoui, Achour and Weiss, Stéphane.
-Technical report 2017.
+<a id="PC2">[3]</a> Causal Ordering in Deterministic Overlay Networks.
+Friedman, Roy and Manor, Shiri.
+Technical report 2004.

-<a id="PC">[4]</a> A probabilistic Dynamic Clock Set to capture message causality.
+<a id="PC">[4]</a> A scalable causal broadcast that tolerates dynamics of mobile networks.
 Wilhelm, Daniel and Arantes, Luciana and Sens, Pierre.
-Technical report 2017.
+ICDCN 2022.

 <a id="OMNeT++">[5]</a> The OMNET++ Discrete Event Simulation System.
 Varga, Andras.
 ESM 2001.